 Seared Duck Breast with Ground Cherry Chutney

-This recipe is a quick and easy way to make an elegant meal without much professional skill in the kitchen.
+This recipe is a quick and easy way to prepare an elegant meal with minimal kitchen expertise.
 If you want something to enjoy with your loved ones over a glass of wine, this seared duck breast with tart cherry chutney is an excellent choice.

 Seared Duck Breast with Ground Cherry Chutney